moeez-tariq/HappyNest-Frontend/README.md

 ### Design Decisions

 - **User-Centric Design**: The *HappyNest* wireframe was crafted to prioritize essential sections—*News*, *About*, and *Contact Us*—to provide a clear and informative experience for users.
 The minimalistic and user-friendly interface allows for easy navigation.
+The *LocationRequest* component is presented in the middle of the page, so users are inclined to click it and share their location data as soon as possible to access the full features of the application.
 Future sections like *Good Deed of the Day* and *Community* are planned to further enhance user interaction and engagement.

-- **Scalable Layout**: A modular layout was created to support scalability.
+- **Scalable Layout**: A modular, page-based layout was created to support scalability.
 The Figma wireframe includes placeholders for additional components, ensuring that features can be added without affecting the current structure.
-This modular design allows each component to be developed independently, supporting iterative development and future updates.
+This design allows each component to be developed independently, supporting iterative development and future updates.

 ### Technical Choices